On this page

 Educate the team

 Do the other clinicians in your team know how to tell if inhalers are empty?
+Do they know about the environmental and clinical risks associated with patients using inhalers without a dose counter?
 Could you arrange a brief update, perhaps at a clinical meeting or by sending an email.

 Prescribing inhalers with dose counters reduces the risk of patients using empty inhalers or disposing of them early.
 You can check if an inhaler has a dose counter here https://www.rightbreathe.com/?s.